barryclark/jekyll-now/_posts/2020-07-27-how-gpt3-works-visualizations-animations.md

 See all these layers?
 This is the "depth" in "deep learning".

 Each of these layers has its own 1.8B parameter to make its calculations.
+That is where the "magic" happens.
+This is a high-level view of that process: